elisahenke/OMOP-vocabulary-evaluation/README.md

 # OMOP-vocabulary-evaluation

-Evaluation of the prepared German claims data vocabularies for OMOP CDM regarding completeness and correctness.
+This repository includes the evaluation of the prepared German claims data vocabularies for OMOP CDM regarding completeness and correctness.

 ## Preparation ##